linuxserver/docker-documentation/general/swag.md

 * You manually changed the port.

     Also covered in the section for [Understanding the proxy conf structure](#understanding-the-proxy-conf-structure)

+* The container originally ran with host networking, or the default bridge.

+    In most cases the contents of `/config/nginx/resolver.conf;` should be `...resolver 127.0.0.11 valid=30s;`, if this is not the case, you can:

+    * Delete it, and restart the container to have it regenerate
+    * Manually set the content(we wont override it)

 # Final Thoughts